nordic-rse/nordic-rse.github.io/content/events/2021-online-unconference/_index.md

 ## Format and goal and scope

-To bring the community of research software engineers together in 2021, to exchange ideas and solutions and challenges we plan an informal unconference.
+We will run an informal unconference to bring the community of research software engineers together and to exchange ideas, solutions and challenges.
-In the unconference format we encourage participants to shape the program and we will provide support and infrastructure for that.
+In the unconference format we encourage participants to shape the program.
+We will provide support and infrastructure for that.

 This event is not only limited to the Nordics and not only limited to participants who are or identify as RSEs, but anybody interested in the interface of research, software and data is welcome.